kdwils/blog/content/posts/installing-k3s.md

 +++
 author = "Kyle Wilson"
-title = "Installing k3s nd the cretiong of my kubernetes cluster" date = "2023-02-15" description = "K3s on RPIs"
-summary = "The creation of my a k3s kubernetes cluster consisting of RPIs." tags = [
+title = "Installing k3s and the creation of my Kubernetes cluster" date = "2023-02-15" description = "The creation of my a k3s Kubernetes cluster consisting of raspberry pis." summary = "The creation of my a k3s Kubernetes cluster consisting of raspberry pis." tags = [
     "k3s",
     "raspberry pi"